Relive the glory days of chunky progress bars, serif headers, and the never-ending “Installing update 13 of 57.”

 Set a camcorder or phone to record the screen in glorious low resolution, then export the footage with a VHS filter.
 Sending the edited clip later makes the prank feel like a recovered artifact from 2003.

-Even though XP is vintage, data anxiety is timeless.
+Even though XP is vintage, data considerations remain timeless.
 Use the prank to reminisce, not to stall real work indefinitely.
-Share the link, trade stories, and let others relive the magic.
+Share the link, trade stories, and let others relive the experience.